Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 title: Autorestarting on Linux
 sidebar: red_sidebar
 permalink: /red_guide_linux_autostart/
+description: Information for automatically starting Red on Linux.
 ---

 {% include callout.html content="**Important**: Before doing this, start Red at least once and do the configuration process." type="warning" %}